paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 Say you are using Subversion, and you accepted its default directory design, when you made a new repository.
 That will give you 'trunk', 'tags' and 'branches' as directory names.
-The mere fact that you have a branch called trunk does not mean you are doing trunk based development.
-"We merge branches back to trunk often" can be heard a lot in the industry, and if you are grouping multiple developers on those branches of they not deleted after a couple of days, then it is not the trunk based development branching model.
+The mere fact that you have a branch called trunk does not mean you are doing Trunk-Based Development.
+"We merge branches back to trunk often" can be heard a lot in the industry, and if you are grouping multiple developers on those branches of they not deleted after a couple of days, then it is not the Trunk-Based Development branching model.

 ## Direction of Cherry Pick on release branches